• ECTS

 Description

 Ecophysiology is a discipline at the interface between organismal biology and ecology.
-Integrative ecophysiology focuses more particularly on the issue of scale change.
-In other words, the objective of this course is to illustrate how the study of acclimation/adaptation mechanisms at the individual (or even sub-individual) scale can explain the structure of populations, the distribution of species and the functioning of ecosystems.
-The responses of organisms and populations to the main abiotic structuring parameters (such as temperature, salinity, oxygen availability, pollutants) will be considered as well as their interactive effects.
+Integrative ecophysiology focuses in particular on the question of change of scale.
+In other words, the aim of this course is to illustrate how the study of acclimatization/adaptation mechanisms on an individual (or even sub-individual) scale can explain the structure of populations, the distribution of species and the functioning of ecosystems.
+The responses of organisms and populations to the main abiotic structuring parameters (such as temperature, salinity, oxygen availability, pollutants) will be considered, as well as their interactive effects.
 The role of interactions between organisms will also be addressed.
-In this course, animals, plants and microorganisms will be considered and different types of approaches will be illustrated: field observations, in situ or laboratory experiments.
+In this course, animals, plants and micro-organisms will be considered, and different types of approach will be illustrated: field observations, in situ or laboratory experiments.

 Read more

-To know the mechanisms of ecophysiological adaptations at the individual level
+Understand the mechanisms of ecophysiological adaptation at the individual level

 Read more